softlayer/sl-ember-store/README.md

                     return response.result;
                 }
             },
+            post: '/superFooPost'
         },
+        'superDuperFoo': '/supdupfoo',
+        'boringFoo': {
+            url: '/boringFoo',
+            serializer: someSerializer
         }
+    }
 });

 export default Foo;
 ```
-Models should always have a `url` key specified.
+Models should always have a `url` specified.
 Further urls can be specified in the `endpoints` object.
+Urls and Serializers can be specified on a per endpoint/action basis and will default to the top level url and serializer.

 #### Route